rust-lang/blog.rust-lang.org/content/vision-doc-journeys-to-learning-rust.md

 > "Well, I think my early impressions of Rust - one is I find C++ so intimidating, and I think a big part of why I was able to succeed at [..] learning Rust is the tooling.
 I mean, all this makes sense [..] but it's like, for me, getting started with Rust, the language was challenging, but the tooling was incredibly easy." -- Founder of another startup built on Rust

 While it might be considered more of a community concern, if there are interactions online and in spaces that point to learners having so-called "skill issues" this feeds into the narrative that Rust must be hard to learn.
-We may be unintentially turning away Rust Project contributors and maintainers due to the vibes being put out when new learners show up in certain spaces.
+We may be unintentionally turning away Rust Project contributors and maintainers due to the vibes being put out when new learners show up in certain spaces.

 > "People are very helpful, but generally the attitude is: if your program is very complicated, it's mostly a skill issue.
 There's not that much empathy when people get stuck learning, and a lot of people are just pushed away by it.
 There's probably a huge number of people who silently stop wanting to write Rust, because at some point it gets complicated and the feedback they get is 'you just need to be a better programmer, obviously'." -- Software Engineer at a SaaS Provider